ActianCorp/zeenea-platform-docs/docs/zeenea-connector-zdf.md

   <tr>
     <td>`datasets`*</td>
     <td>`List<ZdfDataset>`</td>
     <td>List of the visualization's internal datasets.<br /><br />**Note**: these objects represent access to visualization data.
 They belong to the visualization and cannot be shared.
-Their life cycle is the same as that of the visualization to which they are attached.<br /><br />Shared datasets must be produced in another connection with the zdf-dataset connector.</td>
+Their lifecycle is the same as that of the visualization to which they are attached.<br /><br />Shared datasets must be produced in another connection with the zdf-dataset connector.</td>
   </tr>
 </table>